eldar-tree/spinacho-docs/README.md

 ## 🧠 Motivation

 Spinacho is a collection tracking tool designed for Telegram.
-Its primary objective is to provide an affordable, on-chain subscription system that delivers relevant collection data to Telegram chats.
-The tool allows for the addition of multiple chats, both private and public, per collection, providing users with flexibility and convenience.
+Its primary objective is to provide an affordable, on-chain subscription-based system that delivers relevant collection data to Telegram chats.
+Spinacho can be used in multiple telegram groups or private chats simultaneously, with no limitations, providing users with flexibility and convenience.

 ## 🚀 Features

 Spinacho offers a range of functionalities through a single subscription.
-Unlike other solutions, Spinacho does not have tiered pricing or limitations, providing users with access to all features.
-The bot operates on the principle of **default chat collections**, allowing each chat to select its preferred collection, which can be changed or removed at any time.
+Unlike other solutions, Spinacho does not have tiered pricing or limitations, providing users with access to all features within a single premium tier.
+The bot operates on the principle of
+**default chat collections**, allowing each chat to select its preferred collection, which can be changed or removed at any time.
 This allows for seamless switching between different collections, providing users with unparalleled flexibility and convenience.

 When creating a subscription, you choose a unique **$TICKER** for your collection.
 Ticker is used in chats to select your collection as default or to view tokens from it.
 Each address can be registered only once, and each ticker is globally unique.
-By selecting a collection as default, you unlock access to all features in a chat.
+By selecting a collection as default, you activate the following features for that chat:

 #### 🟩 Real-time mint notifications